 CJI has recently published a book titled "Educating for Peacebuilding: Implementing restorative justice principles and practices in a school system" by Catherine Bargen.
 It is a lively account of the successes, failures, challenges, lessons learned and the ongoing efforts in bringing about positive culture change in school communities.

-We gratefully acknowledge the generous support of Coast Capital Savings and Envision Financial for this program.
+We gratefully acknowledge the generous support of Coast Capital Savings, Edith Lando Foundation, TD Bank and the Langley Rotaries for this program.

 We acknowledge the financial support of the Province of British Columbia.